Reporters who broke Snowden story return to U.S. for first time

 She has said the increased scrutiny began after the 2006 release of her film “My Country, My Country”, an Academy Award-nominated documentary about the effect of the U.S. invasion of Iraq in 2003 on Iraqi civilians and American soldiers.

-Greenwald and Poitras received their award jointly with the Washington Post’s Barton Gellman, who also received documents from Snowden, and the Guardian’s Ewen MacAskill, both of whom have been in the United States while reporting on the leaks.
+Greenwald and Poitras are receiving their award jointly with the Washington Post’s Barton Gellman, who also received documents from Snowden, and the Guardian’s Ewen MacAskill, both of whom have been in the United States while reporting on the leaks.
+(Writing by Jonathan Allen; Editing by Scott Malone and Tom Brown)

-After the ceremony, Greenwald said he had been surprised by the scope of spying uncovered by Snowden at the National Security Agency.

-“The most significant revelation is the ambition of the United States government and its four English-speaking allies to literally eliminate privacy worldwide,” he said.